catalystneuro/neuroconv/README.md

 The output of these tests is, by default, stored in a temporary directory that is then cleaned after the tests finish running.
 To examine these files for quality assessment purposes, set the flag `SAVE_OUTPUTS=true` in the `gin_test_config.json` file and modify the variable `OUTPUT_PATH` in the respective test if necessary.

 ## Build the documentation
 For building the documentation locally, the following procedure can be followed.
-Create and clean environment and type the following commands in your terminal:
+Create a clean environment and type the following commands in your terminal:
 ```shell
 git clone https://github.com/catalystneuro/nwb-conversion-tools